tytydraco/yessleep/out/Jake_doesnt_like_coffee_anymore_Part_1.md

 &#x200B;

-&#x200B;

 OK, this is an update on the latest email, which I received just this morning, and somehow it's freaking me out more than all the previous messages.

-&#x200B;

-*Alicia,*
+***Alicia,***

-*Remember that coffee we shared?
+***Remember that coffee we shared?
 It was only the once, but I've never forgotten it.
 Never, ever.
 Even although it's not good for me.
-I actually can't stand the stuff, but because you gave it to me I accepted it.*
+I actually can't stand the stuff, but because you gave it to me I accepted it.***

-&#x200B;

 Coffee?
 I actually shared coffee once with this maniac??